Find answers to common questions about PDF authenticity checking.

 This policy protects user privacy by ensuring uploaded documents are not accessible to others through shared result links, even if the link is compromised.

 Yes, and this is an important limitation to understand.
-Our PDF authenticity checker detects modifications to existing PDF files—we cannot verify if a brand-new PDF was created with falsified content.
+Our PDF authenticity checker detects modifications to existing PDF files—we cannot determine if a brand-new PDF was created with falsified content.

 Example scenario: Someone could: